/ seo-glossary / What Is Skyscraper Technique? SEO Glossary

 What Is the Skyscraper Technique?

-The Skyscraper Technique is a link building strategy coined by Brian Dean of Backlinko.
+The Skyscraper Technique is a link building strategy popularized by Brian Dean of Backlinko.
 The concept is simple: find content that already has lots of backlinks, create something significantly better, then reach out to the people linking to the original piece and ask them to link to yours instead.

 The name comes from the principle behind skyscrapers in city skylines.
 Nobody gets excited about building the 10th tallest building.
 People only care about the tallest one.
-The same applies to content: to attract links, you need to be the best resource available on a given topic.
+The same applies to content.
+To attract links, you need to be the best resource available on a given topic.

 The Three Steps